PrasannS/WeldingAnalysis/README.md

 Once I handled many of the more basic models provided by Scikit Learn (RandomForest Regressor, DecisionTree, LARS, etc.), I moved on to some other models known to perform, outside of the given libraries.
 XGBoost (trusty as always), Light GBMs, and CatBoost were the main ones that I tried out.
 XGBoost by far performed the best, and in general beat almost every other algorithm I've tested, after proper hyperparameter tuning.
 This was the stage where I broke out HyperOpt and started extracting the full potential of my models, but without a doubt there is still plenty of work to be done.
 (TODO) A VERY PESKY BUG ruined my week, but was the primary hitch in this process.
 In general, while very new to me, this entire stage was relatively methodical, if nothing else.
 I would not call my model search exhaustive, but comprehensive (at least considering how new a lot of this work is to me).

+## NOW, The interesting part

+# Setting it up on Your Own OR Model Deployment (Running models on a flask server)

+## Getting set up with the flask server.

+### Installation

+Make sure that you are inside of the flask app directory.

+`pip install scikit-learn pandas numpy flask`
+`python model.py`

+### Then, to run, simply run the following command:

+`python app.py`

+## Running code in jupyter

+### Webscraper

+If you want to try and mess around with the webscraping code, be aware that code is incomplete / messy, so it can't simply be run in one go, but if you want to try some of my scraping algorithms / approaches most of the methods are functional / re-usable.

+### Statistical Analysis

+The code should be ready to run throughout the notebook, just run through it to get complete detail on all the statistical analysis I performed, the code is relatively efficient / finalized, so you shouldn't run into any issues.

+### Machine Learning and Benchmarking

+To try running the models yourself, just go to the [regression code](https://github.com/PrasannS/WeldingAnalysis/blob/master/notebooks/regression_analysis.ipynb) and run from top to bottom.
+The data loading is performed in a method where you can choose whether or not to limit analyses to only stick electrodes or the entire stored dataset.
+I believe this is set by a boolean parameter passed in.
+The hyperparameter optimization code is relatively apparent and manipulatable.
+The returned values from the data loading method give everything needed to tweak the dataset.
+Benchmarking code is also offloaded to methods, so the code is largely compartmentalized.
+It should be a quick run through, though the benchmarking itself will take quite a while.
+You need to change the hyperopt rounds to 10 from 100 to get a realistic idea of the model, but besides that the code is largely self-explanatory.
+(TODO) Once the benchmarks are run, the pickles should automatically save into the flask server folders, so you can just run the server directly, otherwise the provided models should suffice.